john-git-uk/topology1/topology1_journal.md

 # Topology 1 Journal
 This is a journal of my topology1 project.
-For more complex and complete information please view the git repository.
+I also have python code implementing these solutions.
+Please see the gitrepo for the python code.
-## Unusual Subnets
+### Unusual Subnets
 For this lab I will use 10.111.0.0/16 to represent the ISP owned network.

 10.133.0.0/16 and other /16 subnets of the 10.0.0.0/8 block will remain private.

-192.168.2.0/24 is used outside of the lab for my real LAN and will not be used in the lab besides the ISP node.
+192.168.2.0/24 is used outside of the lab for my real LAN and will not be used in the lab besides the ISP node for internet access.

-## Proprietary Software Requirements
+192.168.250.0/24 is used only for out of band communication.
+Generally think of a administrator using a laptop to interface with infrastructure devices.
-### Cisco IOS
+### Proprietary Software Requirements
-The Cisco IOS versions I am using are IOL for almost all the devices.
-These images only have ethernet 10Mbps ports virtualised.
-I have a cloud router image for R1, so I can practice more advanced topics IOL doesn't support, for example REST config.
+The Cisco simulated routers and switches are intended to run as CML 2.7 IOU devices running IOS xe.
+They are Dublin Version 17.12.1 IOS XE.
 ## Topology Summary
 This topology has two sites.
 The topology represents a DIY retailer named TapeItUp.
 This company uses in-store web catalogues to compliment customer browsing.
 There is a main and outreach site.